How Workday Scaled Skills to 20,000 Employees with TechWolf

 That journey took a new turn in January 2024, when Workday became a TechWolf customer.
 Earlier this year, the collaboration expanded to help drive Workday’s goal of empowering organizations with skills at the core.

-Josh has been central to shaping this work.
-Today, he joins TechWolf’s Customer Community Lead, Julius Schelstraete, to share what the partnership means for Workday, how it is transforming their approach to skills, and what opportunities lie ahead.
+Today, Josh joins TechWolf’s Customer Community Lead, Julius Schelstraete, to share what the partnership means for Workday, how it is transforming their approach to skills, and what opportunities lie ahead.

 Speed & scale, TechWolf x Workday at a glance